How to Use AI to Land Public Speaking Gigs

 Using AI to Build Credibility Assets for Speaking Gigs

-Credibility is not about listing credentials or asserting authority.
-True credibility is about reducing uncertainty for event organisers.
-It answers their unspoken questions: ‘Can this person deliver value for my audience?’ and ‘Will booking them reflect well on me?’
-AI can help articulate, organise, and emphasise credibility.
+Credibility is not a list of credentials, it is the thing that reduces an organiser's uncertainty.
+It answers their two unspoken questions: can this person deliver for my audience, and will booking them reflect well on me?
+AI can help you articulate and organise the proof that answers both.

 Using AI to Clarify Speaking Experience and Authority